HL7/fhir-cow-ig/input/pagecontent/index.md

 - **Core Concepts** -  This section describes the use of key FHIR resources in this guide and some considerations for event-driven exchanges in FHIR.
 This section also includes this guide's recommendation for representing the state of a request for service from the time it is placed to its fulfillment.

-- **Workflow Patterns** - this section contains an overview of common workflows relevant to orders, referrals, and transfers, and how they may be represented via the FHIR exchanges and state model described in the Core Concepts section.
-This includes how placers may first notify potential fulfillers of a request for service, how placers would select a fulfiller, how fulfillers may request additional information, and how either side may cancel a request after creation, subject to relevant business rules.
-Each of these 'archetypical patterns" is accompanied by a basic FHIR pattern, with details for particular care-domains removed, and a brief list of example workflows to which it may apply.
+- **Workflow Patterns** - contains an overview of common workflows relevant to orders, referrals, and transfers, and how these may be combined and represented in the FHIR exchanges and state model described in the Core Concepts section.
+This includes how placers notify potential fulfillers of a Request, how fulfillers request additional information, and how Outputs may be shared.
+Each workflow is accompanied by a basic FHIR pattern or resources description.

-- **Examples** - this section provides non-binding guidance for how the concepts developed in this guide may be applied to particular care domains.
-For example - it includes an overview of how a basic lab order and result may be managed, how placement in a long-term care facility may occur, etc. These examples include a variety of FHIR exchange mechanisms and are meant to demonstrate (and stress-test) the flexibility of the approach described in this guide.
+- **Examples** - this section provides informative guidance for how the concepts developed in this guide may be applied to specific care domains.
+It includes basic examples such as lab ordering and resulting and post-discharge placement for patients needing ongoing care.
+These scenarios use various FHIR exchange mechanisms to validate and demonstrate the robustness of the chosen approach.

-- **Resource profiles** - profiles of specific resources used as part of this base guidance.
+- **Resource profiles** - Reusable resource profiles used as part of this base guidance.

 ### Boundaries and Relationships
 This guide is universal-realm and does not reference any national base or core profiling.
 This guide leverages concepts from [FHIR-Workflow](https://hl7.org/fhir/workflow.html) and applies them to Order, Referral, and Transfer workflows.

-This guide draws inspiration from 360X, work by the Netherlands FHIR community in their work on the Notified Pull framework (which was incorporated into FHIR Subscriptions in R6), work by the Canadian FHIR community to facilitate referrals, work by BSeR to facilitate social care referrals, and earlier guidance created for Durable Medical Equipment orders.
-While it attempts to distill shared concepts, it does not guarantee compatibility with any of these.
+This guide draws inspiration from a growing number of different projects (past and ongoing), both by HL7 and by implementers.
+It provides guidance and content to support such projects, but in finding the common framework, it does not guarantee compatibility with such projects.

 #### Key Challenges Today:
 Some key challenges in the referral, orders, and transfer space, especially for cross-organization exchanges, are shown below.
 This IG provides at least partial guidance for all but endpoint discovery.

-* Endpoint discovery - letting actors know to where an initial notification should be pushed, or from where additional information may be queried.
+* Workflow management and tracking – tracking the status of execution; coordinating responsibilities, tracking request status, and managing earlier steps in the process.

-* Sharing supporting information - it can be hard to supply all of the necessary and relevant background information with an order or referral today.
-For example - in HL7 v2, it's challenging to refer a patient for a surgical consult while communicating that it is based on a _particular_ set of imaging.
-This IG provides guidance on sharing supporting information, but does not address how a Fulfiller may communicate alongside its service catalogue what information it requires in order to process a request (such as order questionnaires).
+* Sharing supporting information – it's often difficult to include all relevant background with a request.
+For example, HL7 v2 struggles to associate a surgical consult with a specific imaging study.
+This guide offers ways to share supporting data, though it doesn’t cover how fulfillers communicate their information requirements (e.g., via order questionnaires).

-* Requesting additional information - providers who receive a request for service may find that additional specific information is needed.
-That information may not already exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
+* Requesting additional information – fulfillers may need information not already in the chart and not always required for similar services, making ad hoc follow-ups necessary.

-* Workflow management and tracking - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
-* Closing the loop - sharing the outcome (and partial outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.
+* Closing the loop – ensuring outcomes (e.g., consult notes, imaging results, care plans) are shared back with the initiating provider.

+* Endpoint discovery – determining where to send initial notifications or query for additional information.

 #### Aspects Included in this IG
-This IG provides guidance for how the following workflows could be accomplished in FHIR:
+This guide outlines how the following workflow aspects can be supported using FHIR:

+* Order initiation - mechanisms that are important to consider before an order is active - while orthogonal to the order execution, order creation is a common need and some basic guidance is presented.

+* Order grouping - superficial guidance on grouping (multi-item orders) - also orthogonal to the execution of the workflows, but guidance is given to ensure correct order execution and tracking for single- and multi-item orders.

-* A placer notifying a (potential) fulfiller of a request - including sharing supporting information necessary for the fulfiller to determine their ability to fulfill the request.
+* Request notification – A Placer notifies a (potential) Fulfiller of a request, including necessary supporting information for assessing fulfillment.

-* Performers requesting additional information - this could be a RESTful query for specific information, a letter asking for information (requiring action by the Placer), or even an instruction to the placer (such as to order and coordinate a blood test for the patient prior to service by the fulfiller).
+* Information requests from performers – May include RESTful queries, letters requiring action by the placer, or instructions (e.g., to order a pre-service blood test).

-* A placer, patient, and potential performers coordinating who will ultimately fulfill a request
+* Coordination of fulfillment – Between the Placer, patient, and potential Fulfillers to determine who will fulfill the request.
-* Requestors sending updates to requests - this could be a cancellation of the request, additional supporting information, a demographics change of the patient, etc.
-* Fulfillers sharing status updates
-* Performers sharing outcomes of the request for service - where applicable, this could be a result, a consult note, etc. A fulfiller may also inform a placer that they could not complete the request for service.
-* Corrections - in which updates are made to an output after the request for service has been completed.
+* Request updates from Placers – Such as cancellations, added information, or patient demographic changes.
+* Status updates from fulfillers – Communicating progress or changes in request handling.
+* Outcome sharing – Including results, consult notes, or notifications that a request could not be completed.

-#### Aspects Not Covered in this IG:
+#### Aspects not detailed in this IG:
-While specification authors and data exchange architects should consider the areas below when designing full end-to-end workflows for orders, referrals, and transfers, they are not discussed in depth in this IG.
+The following areas are important for designing full end-to-end workflows, but are not covered in depth in this guide:

 * Client registration - registering a client with an authorization server and identifying the set of data a client may access and the actions it may take (collectively "scopes") to carry out a set of workflows per a business agreement.
-* Patient matching - this guide provides minimal guidance on how the exchanging actors should confirm the identity of the patient in the exchange, since this may vary considerably by jurisdiction based on local identifiers and the availability of national IdPs.
+* Patient matching – it is mentioned, as approaches vary by jurisdiction and available identifiers and doesn't impact the other mechanisms.
-* Provider address books - identifying the set of providers, where they work, and their electronic endpoints for communication.
+* Provider directories – Identifying providers, their affiliations, and electronic endpoints.
 * Service catalogs - what tests, procedures, or other services a fulfiller can perform, and what information they would require to perform a service or to assess their ability to perform a service (such as their order-specific questions).
 * Decision support and prior authorization - this IG provides only minimal guidance on workflow steps that occur before the creation of an actionable request for service.
-Many jurisdictions require that providers receive prior-authorization for a request for service from insurers or other payers.
 * Scheduling - confirming the time slot, location, provider, and materials with which a service will be performed
-* Authentication, authorization, and auditing - this guide assumes the use of OAuth 2.0 protocols in examples, and includes discussion of access-control considerations that spec authors should consider when designing more specific exchanges.
-However, this guide does not discuss the specific details of client-system authentication, user authentication, or server authentication.
-It also does not discuss in detail how authorized scopes of interaction may be codified.
+* Authentication, authorization, and auditing - this guide assumes the use of OAuth 2.0 protocols and includes high-level access-control considerations but does not detail client/user/server authentication or scope management.
-* Outcome / result format and content of supporting resources - in the overarching guidance, this IG only specifies that _some_ output may be generated from an order or referral, such as a result, a note, etc. This guide does not place any requirements on the form or content of these documents.
-For example - while examples in this IG may mention that a referral for imaging may conclude with a radiologist's result report, and this may be modelled in examples using DiagnosticReport and ImagingStudy resources, this guidance is not binding, and no further details are given for how the content of that DiagnosticReport may relate to particular observations, etc. This IG does provide guidance for how such output content may be tied back to an original service request to close the loop on an order or referral.
+* Outcome / result format and content of supporting resources - this IG provides guidance  on linking Outputs back to an original Request to support loop closure, but does not impose any requirements that such outputs exist or on their form or content.

 ### Dependencies
 This IG Contains the following dependencies on other IGs.